-Our 7 Inch Touch Screen has a user-friendly interface and is simple to navigate.
-Calves are assigned to a predefined Feed Curve relative to their nutritional requirements, typically based on their age, breed, health and your rearing objectives.
+Our 7 Inch touch screen has a user-friendly interface and is simple to navigate.
+Calves are assigned to a predefined Feed Curve relative to their nutritional requirements, based on their age, breed, health and rearing objectives.
 The Evolution permits the daily feed allowance to be increased, maintained or reduced thus adapting to the calf’s individual nutritional needs as it progresses towards weaning.
 For optimum performance we recommend tailoring individual Feed Curves with your local Nutritionist.

-Calf feed performance is consistently monitored by a traffic light system.
-It quickly identifies calves not meeting their pre-assigned Feed Curve and highlights them for closer inspection.
-There are 7 customisable feed curves to choose from which can be changed as often as you wish to increase or decrease feed intake or to increase or decrease the days allowed on each curve.
+The feed performance of the calf is consistently monitored by a traffic light system.
+It quickly identifies calves not meeting their pre-assigned feed curve and highlights them for closer inspection.
+There are 7 customisable feed curves to choose from which can be changed as often as you wish to increase/decrease feed intake or to increase/decrease the days allowed on each curve.

-The s2 and the s4 have the same software package designed to be user friendly not just for the main operator but any family member or staff member who maybe working on the farm.
+The S2 and the S4 have the same software package that is user friendly for the main operator or staff or any family who may be working on the farm.

 The home screen is symbolised by the house icon at the bottom of the page.
-Here you will see the 4 stalls on the S4.
-Stalls 1 and 2 on the S2.
+Here you will see your active Feed Stalls.
 Pressing the Home button at any time will bring you back to this page.
-This page gives you visual information on the calf that is feeding, its tag number, no of days the calf is on the feeder, the feed rate and the portion the calf is due.
+This page gives you visual information on the calf that is feeding, its tag number, number of days the calf has been using the machine, the feed rate and the portion the calf is due.

-Once you press the calf icon button it will bring you to the calf info page.
-On this page you can see, the calf tag numbers on the left hand side column, stall number, the name of the feed curve, the dates that the calves have been on the curve and the live feed history of the calves.
-This history is displayed by the use of a traffic light system.
-The green light indicates that the calf is drinking his full allocation of milk and is fed.
-The red “x” indicates the calf has missed his feed or has consumed less than 95 percent of his allocation.
+Pressing the calf icon will bring you to the calf info page.
+On this page you can see the calf tag numbers on the left hand side column, Feed Stall number, the name of the Feed Curve, the days that the calves have been on the curve and the live feed history of the calves.
+The history is displayed using a traffic light system.
+The Green traffic light symbol indicates that the calf has consumed their full allocation of milk.
+The Red traffic light symbol indicates the calf has missed their feed or has consumed less than 95% of their allocation.

-By pressing on the feed history icon the feeder will tell you exactly how much the calf was allocated in each feed period and how much they actually drank.
+Select the Feed History icon to see how much the calf was allocated in each feed period and how much they drank.
 This screen also gives you more detailed information on what the calf should have consumed and what the calf actually consumed.

-With the evolution automatic calf feeder you have access to 7 customisable feed curves, theses curves can be changed as often as you wish to increase or decrease feed intake or increase or decrease the number of days allowed on each curve.
+You have access to 7 customisable feed curves, these feed curves can be changed as often as you wish to increase/decrease feed intake or increase/decrease the number of days allowed on each curve.